renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 1. In the open browser window, navigate to the **Azure Portal** (<https://portal.azure.com>).

-1. If prompted, authenticate with the user account account that has the owner role in the Azure subscription you will be using in this lab.
+1. If prompted, authenticate with the user account provided by your instructor.

 #### Task 2: Create an Azure VM running Windows Server 2016 Datacenter.